pedro/heroku-mongo-sync/README.md

 ## Notes

+Created by Pedro Belo.
+Support for indexes, users and more added by Ben Wyrosdick.

 Use at your own risk.

-Created by Pedro Belo